2 yrs ago on, August 19th, while taking my husband to the airport, I received a call from my GP that I wouldn’t truly understand.

 She told me to have the surgery and that she would call in a few days with the next steps.
 Whatever that meant.

-I honestly don’t even remember the conversation I had with Jeff before he left the car.
+I honestly don’t even remember the conversation I had with my husband before he left the car.
 Nor do I remember driving home.
 I just knew I now had a huge secret that I couldn’t tell because I didn’t have any answers other than I had Cancer.

 My Arthroscopic knee surgery went off without a hitch.
 It was so odd to me because I was in no pain whatsoever.
 I was even questioning if the pain meds had even worn off at all.
 There was no throbbing pain, no uncomfortable feelings in my knee or leg at all.
 Looking back now, it would see that it was Karma’s way of apologizing for what I would be going thru these next 2 yrs.